kearry/cast/README.md

    - For actions or sound effects, use parentheses (e.g., "Host: (laughs) That was funny!")

 3. **Select the number of speakers (1–4)**
-   - Gemini TTS supports a maximum of 2 speakers
+   - Gemini TTS only handles two voices per request.
+The server automatically splits scripts with more than two speakers and merges the audio.

 3. **Configure voices**:
    - Choose from 5 specialized conversation voices